ashleywidner/MSDA_Portfolio/D206/Course_Summary.md

 6. Summarize the limitations of the data-cleaning process.
 7. Discuss how the limitations summarized in part D6 could affect the analysis of the question or decision from part A.

-E.  Apply principal component analysis (PCA) to identify the significant features of the data set by doing the following:
+E.  Apply principal component analysis (PCA) to identify the significant features of the data set by doing the following:<br>
 1. Identify the total number of principal components and provide the output of the principal components loading matrix.
 2. Justify the reduced number of the principal components and include a screenshot of a scree plot.
 3. Describe how the organization would benefit from the use of PCA.

 Part IV.
-Supporting Documents
+Supporting Documents<br>
 F.  Provide a Panopto video recording that includes the presenter and a vocalized demonstration of the functionality of the code used for the analysis of the programming environment.

 G.  Acknowledge web sources, using in-text citations and references, for segments of third-party code used to support the application.
 Be sure the web sources are reliable.